Updated Aug. 11, 2022

 Vaccines support everyone’s safety.
 Covid-19 vaccinations offer effective safeguards from individual infection and protection of the community’s health.
-Robust levels of vaccination and boosters on campus will help Susquehanna University return to normal activity for spring 2022.
+Robust levels of vaccination and boosters on campus help Susquehanna University maintain normal activity.

-Students must be up to date with a Covid vaccine that is authorized in the U.S. by the FDA (e.g., Pfizer-BioNTech, Moderna and Johnson & Johnson) or by the World Health Organization (e.g., AstraZeneca/Oxford and Sinopharm) and have a mRNA-based vaccine booster (Pfizer-BioNTech or Moderna) within two weeks after their eligibility date.
+Susquehanna University require students who learn, live or work on campus for the fall 2022 term to be fully vaccinated for Covid-19 prior to arriving to campus.
+Students must be fully vaccinated with a Covid vaccine that is authorized in the United States by the FDA (e.g., Pfizer-BioNTech, Moderna and Johnson & Johnson) or by the World Health Organization (e.g., AstraZeneca/Oxford and Sinopharm).

-Students may request an exemption from the Covid vaccination requirement for medical reasons or religious convictions, which will be considered for approval on an individual basis through the Student Health Center.
+Students may request an exemption from the Covid vaccination requirement for medical, religious or philosophical reasons, which will be considered for approval on an individual basis through the Student Health Center.

-All students must submit their up-to-date Covid immunization record of proof if it is not already on file with the university.
+All new students must submit their Covid immunization record prior to arriving to campus if it is not already on file with the university.
 This can be done by sending a picture of the vaccine card to email@example.com.

 Questions about compliance with the vaccination requirement?

 Employees are strongly encouraged to be up to date vaccinated with a booster prior to returning to work on campus.

 Faculty and staff members who choose to participate in the Global Opportunities Program as GO directors, whether traveling domestically or internationally with students, are required to be fully vaccinated.
 Some host locations could have further requirements to be up to date with boosters.

 If you are both an SU student and an employee, you must follow the student vaccination protocols first, then those for employees.